ewfruitcake/burgerpricing/README.md

 Hence, the topics of **data mining** and **knowledge discovery** are the central themes of this research project on the burger menu dataset.

 ## Programming languages and tools
-Programming languages and tools include various Python and potentially R packages to apply statistical techniques and visualization to answer the guiding research questions to analyze trends, patterns and distributions in the dataset.
+Programming languages and tools include various Python to apply statistical techniques and visualization to answer the guiding research questions to analyze trends, patterns and distributions in the dataset.

 ## Statistical methods
 Statistical methods such as regression, correlation, and feature transformation will be proposed to solve the stated problems and make informed predictions.